Different Inspections for Different Needs.

 Buying a new home?
 Protect yourself and invest in peace of mind.

 A home or property inspection is a primarily a visual process, but many of the items typically used within a home are also tested and/or operated to verify proper operation and installation.
 Doors and windows are opened and closed, roofing materials are inspected, and air-conditioning and heating systems are tested if possible.
 The inspector will fill the sinks and tubs, run the showers, and flush the toilets.
 Infrared cameras are also standard and included with every inspection!
-Thermal imaging helps evaluate energy efficiency of a building, and will detect if there are any temperature variations related to air leakage, ventilation issues, or moisture intrusion.
+Because there are too many surprises that can be hiding behind your walls, one of the most important tools an inspector can use is the thermographic camera.
+When used properly by a trained thermographer, it can help detect potential issues and expensive problems that can be hiding behind the fancy finishes.

 We want you to know more about the house than the present owners!
 Our home inspector will review the detailed report with you, and answer any remaining questions to ensure that you understand everything.